Pope opens major Vatican summit pleading for a church where 'each person feels welcomed'

 The 87-year-old Francis, who has made synodality the centerpiece of his papacy and the primary vehicle for implementing church reforms, told those gathered under a partially sunny, but overcast October sky that the issues facing the synod are "great and delicate" and must be guided by humility and careful listening, but always seeking harmony.

-Following the Mass, delegates will head into the synod assembly, where hierarchs and laity will again sit side-by-side in roundtables to begin their deliberations for the next four weeks.
+Following the Mass, delegates headed into the synod assembly, where hierarchs and laity would again sit side-by-side at roundtables to begin their deliberations for the next four weeks.

 This story appears in the Synod on Synodality feature series.
 View the full series.